mzaratec/project-data/README.md

-# project-data
+# Projects
-The repo will be holding data and projects
+The following folders and files will be files that will be used for EDA.